FollowTheProcess/gowc/README.md

 `gowc` is a toy reimplementation of [wc] in Go, mainly written for fun 😃.
 It's perfectly functional, well tested and correct but there's no real benefit over using it vs the original (aside from maybe the JSON flag).

+The main reason I chose to write it was that I discovered you can (sort of) abuse the [io.Writer] interface to count lines, words etc. The primary benefit being you can then leverage [io.Copy] from either files or stdin (both of which implement [io.Reader]).

+Using [io.Copy] means large files automatically get chunked into 32kb blocks and streamed through your program so `gowc` works seamlessly on enormous files!

+So this was a fun experiment to see how far you can take it.

 ## Installation

 Compiled binaries for all supported platforms can be found in the [GitHub release].
 There is also a [homebrew] tap: